larsonchristopher/get-clean-r/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 It will unzip the data and create a tidy dataset with mean of each variable for each activity and each subject.

+Please see Codebook.md in this repo for more details about the dataset and the script.